rcravens/GenericRepository/README.markdown

 Feedback
 --------------
-If you have improvements, questions or suggestions please feel free to contact me..
+If you have improvements, questions or suggestions please feel free to contact me.

 Bob